Skip to Main Content

 Today’s Ride Choices

-Morning Ride Lake Kaniere to Tree Tops Café — 37 km (23 miles)
+Morning Ride: Lake Kaniere to Tree Tops Café — 37 km (23 miles) OR Lake Kaniere to Tree Tops Cafe via Road — 26 km (16 miles)

 What to Expect:

-Morning Ride: This ride features some moderately challenging terrain through wooded trails, yet the route’s gentle descent adds a welcome ease to the scenic turns.
-Continue past Hokitika and meander along Mahinapua Creek, past the Hokitika Golf Links, and then alongside the state highway.
+This ride features some moderately challenging terrain through wooded trails, yet the route’s gentle descent adds a welcome ease to the scenic turns.
+Continue past Hokitika and meander along Mahinapua Creek, past the Hokitika Golf Links and then alongside the state highway.
 It’s then time to turn off onto the historic Mahinapua Tramline, a super-scenic (if sometimes narrow) section of today’s trail.
-Pass through wetlands, native forest, and old mill sites before again crossing state highway 6 to join the trail along the beach.
-Your ride finishes at the iconic West Coast Tree Tops Café where an included lunch awaits.
+Pass through wetlands, native forest, and old mill sites before again crossing State Highway 6 to join the trail along the beach.
+Your ride finishes at the iconic West Coast Tree Tops Café, where an included lunch awaits.
+An alternative paved road ride option follows quiet back roads through the Hokitika River valley to lunch.

 Included Meals: Breakfast, Lunch, Dinner

-For lunch, we’ll gather in the town’s hall to enjoy a well-deserved picnic prepared by your trip leaders.
+For lunch, gather with your travel mates on the scenic Okarito Wharf to enjoy a well-deserved picnic prepared by your trip leaders.

 Tonight, you can enjoy dinner on your own at one of the many local restaurants.